antoineneidecker/Kix-AI/Pods/Target Support Files/Pods-KixApp/Pods-KixApp-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Comment from
-&lt;a href="http://iphonedevwiki.net/index.php/Crack_prevention"&gt;iPhone Dev Wiki
+<a href="http://iphonedevwiki.net/index.php/Crack_prevention">iPhone Dev Wiki
-Crack Prevention&lt;/a&gt;: App Store binaries are signed by both their developer and Apple.
+Crack Prevention</a>: App Store binaries are signed by both their developer and Apple.
 This encrypts the binary so that decryption keys are needed in order to make the binary readable.
 When iOS executes the binary, the decryption keys are used to decrypt the binary into a readable state where it is then loaded